hariharan-tech/bday_wishes_py/README.md

 - smtplib
 - email

-Both Libraries are in-built, so there is no need to install any new library.
+<strong> Both Libraries are in-built, so there is no need to install any new library. </strong>

 <br>